pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

 Graduation
 ----------

 Well there you have it.
-My quick primer on Numeric Python and surfarray.
+My quick primer on NumPy and surfarray.
 Hopefully now you see what is possible, and even if you never use them for yourself, you do not have to be afraid when you see code that does.
 Look into the vgrade example for more numeric array action.
 There are also some *"flame"*